MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 > [!NOTE]
-> No Inbound ports or connectivity is required
+> No Inbound ports are required in order to use Windows Admin Center.

 The management PC or other system that you use to connect to the Azure portal has the following requirements: